February sees the first international premiere of Belongings (by Laura and composer Lewis Murphy) at Minnesota Opera.

-A new opera by Murphy & Attridge, written for the Royal Opera House’s Youth Opera Company to celebrate its 10th Anniversary, will premiere in the Linbury Theatre in August.
+A new opera by Murphy & Attridge, A Different Story, written for the Royal Opera House’s Youth Opera Company to celebrate its 10th Anniversary, will premiere in the Linbury Theatre in August.

 Plans for August also include a residency for Laura at The Red House in Aldeburgh, alongside composer Lewis Murphy, as part of Wild Plum Arts‘ MADE AT THE RED HOUSE scheme.